The new Instant Pot Max has a canning feature. Is it safe?

 "I'm going to feed the things I pressure-can to my friends and family and myself, and I don't want to do anything to put them at risk," McClellan said.

-She said she'd like the Max to have a readout on the unit that would tell you what the exact temperature inside the cooker and when pressure reached 15 psi.
+She said she'd like the Max to have a readout on the unit that would tell you what the exact temperature inside the cooker is and when pressure reached 15 psi.

 "It would give us a level of understanding that it was doing what we need it to do," she said.